Gangezilla/spidergirl/README.md

 # Tokenizer

 - Pretty dumb atm, not taking into consideration semantics, or h1 h2 etc. but it's ok for now :)
-- need to create a list of stop words and filter those out